mikedane/giraffeacademy.com/content/static-site-generators/hugo/2-installing-hugo-on-windows.md

 ---
 date: 2017-09-07T20:24:10-04:00
 title: "Windows Installation"
-seo_title: "Windows Installation | Hugo | Mike Dane"
+seo_title: "Windows Installation | Hugo | 🦒"
 subheader:
      greeting: Hugo - Static Site Generator
      description: This course covers the basics of using Hugo - Static Site Generator.
 Work your way through the articles and we'll teach you everything you need to know to create a professional and scalable website or blog!
 description: This tutorial covers how to use installing hugo on windows in Hugo -  Static Site Generator.
-author: Mike Dane
+author: 🦒
 image: installing-hugo-on-windows.png
 video: G7umPCU-8xc
 url: /static-site-generators/hugo/installing-hugo-on-windows/
 weight: 2
 ---

 Often times, trying to install and setup programs can be a mess, either the instructions are unclear, or there’s too many little things to do that people end up messing up the first time around.
 Luckily, that’s not the case with Hugo.
-Windows Installation is really easy, and Mike Dane is here to guide you through every step.
+Windows Installation is really easy, and 🦒 is here to guide you through every step.

 ## Step 1 : Preparing Your Windows File System
 The first step when installing Hugo on windows is to make a space for it on your hard drive.